The Great Backyard Bird Count

 - Attend an event hosted by your team – birding hikes will be taking place at all locations during GBBC.
 Hike participants will be shown how to make an e-bird checklist to turn into the GBBC.

-- If you are unable to attend scheduled events, you can still participate by birding at any participating location on your own within the competition dates and submitting a checklist to e-bird
+- If you are unable to attend scheduled events, you can still participate by birding at any participating location on your own within the competition dates and submitting a checklist on the eBird app

 Schedule of Hikes: